Tuesday, August 31, 2010

 Sunday, August 29, 2010

-Well, I didn't get a real day off, mind you.
-But I did ease up on my To Do list and allow myself to go bopping around Salvation Army and Hob Lob on Friday as a reward for a successful first week back to school (: Check out what I got:
+Well, I did ease up on my To Do list and allow myself to go bopping around Salvation Army and Hob Lob on Friday as a reward for a successful first week back to school Check out what I got:

-At Hobby Lobby I spent $22 with tax and got the pumpkin I had been coveting, a round fall candle, and some decorative little gourds and pinecones.
-The pumpkin was 50% off!
-Yeah!
-I have plans for the candle and little thingiebobbers.
-More on that later...then I stopped at a Salvation Army I had never visited.
-The store was HUGE, well-lit and very clean.
-I will definitely visit there again.
-Turns out it was half off Bric-A-Brac day so I spent a whopping $3 on a cute silver wire basket, that lovely amber colored vase with tiny bubbles in the glass, and the daisy plate.
-As soon as I got home, I got busy on the plate, I had a plan, you see...
+At Hobby Lobby I got the pumpkin, a round fall candle, and some decorative little gourds and pinecones.
+Then I stopped at a Salvation Army and spent $3 on a cute silver wire basket, the lovely amber colored vase with tiny bubbles in the glass, and the daisy plate.

-I cleaned it up and rounded up some of the leftover fabric from the girl's room re-do.
-Added modge podge, fixed bumpers on the bottom and now...
+I cleaned the plate up and used some of the leftover fabric from the girl's room re-do.
+Added mod podge, put bumpers on the bottom and now,

-It's a pretty catch-all for coins, jewelry, name badge, keys, etc. I got to use my glitter modge podge, and tho you can't see it in this pic, it adds a little extra sparkle to the plain fabric.
+it's a pretty catch-all for coins, jewelry, name badge, keys, etc. I got to use my glitter mod podge, and it adds a little extra sparkle to the plain fabric.
 The silver basket is also going in her room, as an "In Box" for mail on her desk.

 Saturday, August 28, 2010